AndreuCodina/wirio/README.md

 ## ✨ Quickstart without FastAPI

-You convert the service collection into a service provider:
+Define your services and create a service provider.

 ```python
 class EmailService: